Everybody Works but Father

 1905 sheet music cover featuring Lew Dockstader.

 "Everybody Works but Father" is a popular song published in 1905, with words and music by Jean Havez.
-It is sung from the point of view of the son, lamenting that he, his sister and his mother all work, while his father lounges all day: "Everybody works at our house but my old man."
+It is sung from the son's point of view, lamenting that he, his sister and his mother all work, while his father lounges all day: "Everybody works at our house but my old man."
 The song was introduced and recorded by blackface performer Lew Dockstader.

 The song was sufficiently popular that it inspired a "sequel" titled "Uncle Quit Work Too", about a mooching relative who "sits around the house with about a half a souse and he never does a doggone thing."

 Another inspired sequel was "Father's Got a Job", recorded by Maidie Scott.

 It was recorded by artists of the day including Billy Murray.
 It was in the repertoire of Groucho Marx, who would include the song with a segment he performed about fathers.

 In his 1922 memoir, The Worst Journey in the World, Apsley Cherry-Garrard recalled that some of the men on the Terra Nova expedition would sing it as a joke about Victor L. A. Campbell, the only father aboard, who was generally found hard at work.